Donning of the Kente

 A rite of passage, rooted in African tradition, “in which seniors [of color] recognize loved ones or mentors who have been instrumental in their success” (Ross, 2009).

-Kimberley Gordy ‘06 "introduced the [Donning of the] Kente Cloth Ceremony to Goucher College" and explains that “the essence of the ceremony is people sharing their stories.
-It holds a special meaning for Goucher community members of color because of our connection to African history and of the importance of looking back as you look forward (Ross, 2009)."
+Kimberley Gordy ‘06 “introduced the Kente Cloth Ceremony to Goucher College” and explains that “the essence of the ceremony is people sharing their stories.
+It holds a special meaning for Goucher community members of color because of our connection to African history and of the importance of looking back as you look forward (Ross, 2009).”
 The ceremony also presents the occasion for students to pay homage to those who have paved the way prior to and during their time at Goucher.